the move movement

 Read More

-Hakima moves for strength and confidence
+Hakima moves for confidence

 sauce creative sauce creative

-Hakima moves for strength and confidence
+Hakima moves for confidence

 “As a woman running wearing a scarf, I don’t fit the perfect image of a runner.
 But sport breaks barriers.
 When running, I say hello to people who I would not talk to if I was on a casual walk.
 When runners pass each other, there is that small exchange of words or head nods that makes you feel you belong to a larger community.
 At that moment, any difference between us disappears.”